-Taking my parents to the scene of the crime weeks later, I saw how the heavy summer rains not only spread thick weeds along the path, but behind those weeds, were significant amounts of eroded soil.
+Taking my parents to the scene of the crime a week later, I saw how the heavy summer rains not only spread thick weeds along the path, but behind those weeds, were significant amounts of erosion.
 If I would have negotiated my bike back onto this part of the trail my tires would have been kicked out from under me.
 Maybe that’s why there were no abrasions on my palms.
 Did my hands even leave the handlebars?

-“I think I found the spot,” My dad said, crouching and pushing aside a sprawling weed.
+“I think I found the spot,” My dad said, crouching down and pushing aside a sprawling weed.

 My mom and I walked over and saw the deep black-rubber mark on four inches of exposed curb.

-A few days before a gentleman by the name of John Caouette was in town visiting family.
+A few days before my golf outing a gentleman by the name of John Caouette was in town visiting family.
 An avid jogger he had an itch to take an evening run and asked his mother to drop him off by the Chain of Lakes.
 Eventually, he made his way to the west side of Cedar Lake and ran up the east stairwell of the parkway bridge.
-He then dashed to the other side and jumped over a low concrete barrier.
+He then dashed across the parkway and jumped over a low concrete barrier.

-What John thought was a divider between the road and the sidewalk was actually a demarcation between the road and the west stairwell,
+What John thought was a divider between the parkway and the adjacent sidewalk was actually a demarcation between the parkway and the west stairwell,

 The misunderstanding sent Caouette into a 25-foot fall.